How to Defend With Angling, Danny Heath | CoachThem

 All of the drills above can be found in the CoachThem Drill Marketplace and have been put together in the Plans Marketplace under Newsletter > "Danny Heath: How to Defend With Angling".

 A big thanks to Danny for sharing his knowledge with the CoachThem team.
-Be sure to follow him on Instagram @danny_hype for more great skill drills and videos!
+Be sure to follow him on Instagram for more great skill drills and videos!

 Recommended Posts